joeyschroeder/front-end-starter/README.md

 ### Webpack Dev Server

 During development, this application can be run in a web browser using [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/).
-To start the application in a web browser, navigate to the root of the project directory in the command line and run `npm run docs:start`.
+To start the application in a web browser, navigate to the root of the project directory in the command line and run `npm run start`.
 This command will print out a URL which can be opened in a web browser.

 First, navigate to the root of the project: